magnifiq/chatgpt-clone/README.md

 # chatgpt-clone

---The ChatGPT clobe was created to enhance skills in React and JavaScripts.
+--The ChatGPT clone was created to enhance skills in React and JavaScript.

 --The last version was released in 27/03/2023